The Song Obasanjo tried to Ban | Latest Nigeria News Today

 The Song Obasanjo tried to Ban

+The Song Obasanjo tried to Ban in Nigeria during his tenure Due to violent lyrics

-Eedris, Nigeria jaga-jaga
+Eedris Abdulkareem, Nigeria jaga-jaga

 In 2004, Eedris Abdulkareem released a song that caused a stir in Nigeria.
-The song lyrics contained violent vocabulary depicting Nigeria as a scattered impoverished country filled with suffering; and whilst it truly captured some of the harsh reality of the country, it was exaggerated in such a way that it incurred strife rather than innovation in the heart of its listeners.
+The song lyrics portrayed Nigeria as a scattered, impoverished country filled with suffering, using violent vocabulary.
+Although it captured some of the harsh reality of the country, it exaggerated the situation in a manner that sparked conflict rather than fostering innovation among its listeners.

-At that time, it was widely celebrated in streets; and clubs took to play the song even after the then-president Olusegun Obasanjo banned the song from being played at radio stations.
+At that time, it was widely celebrated in the streets; and clubs took to play the song even after the then-president Olusegun Obasanjo banned the song from being played at radio stations.

-In the eyes of the ignorant, it was Nigeria’s Redemption Song but perhaps, this is the reason we are where we are today.
+In the eyes of the ignorant, it was Nigeria’s Redemption Song but perhaps, this is the reason we are where we are in the present day.

 Years later, during his speech at a 2012 event organized by the Nigeria Leadership Initiative (NLI), Obasanjo referred to the ban attempt and highlighted that one of the most critical issues plaguing Nigeria was a crisis of faith.
 He emphasized that Nigerians had lost faith in themselves and the country, no longer harboring a sense of belief or trust.
 He added, ““That takes me back to that song ‘jaga jaga’.
 How could a sane man dare to call his country jaga jaga?
 It is the height of blasphemy.”